ViperSLM/PlutoFramework/README.md

    **NOTE:** If you want to build the framework as a shared library, append '-DBUILD_SHARED_LIBS=ON' while invoking cmake:

    `cmake -B build -DBUILD_SHARED_LIBS=ON`

+   Additionally, if you also want to build the example programs, also append '-DPLUTO_BUILD_EXAMPLES=ON':

+   `cmake -B build -DPLUTO_BUILD_EXAMPLES=ON`

 4. After the above command is finished, you can build the library by typing the following:

    `cmake --build build`
-6. If the build was successful, you should see the resulting library inside the build folder, which should appear as either a static library
+6. If the build was successful, you should see the resulting library and example executable(s) inside the build folder.

-   *(.lib for Windows, .a for everything else)* or if **BUILD_SHARED_LIBS** was set to ON, a shared library

-   *(.dll for Windows, .dylib for macOS, .so for everything else)*.

 The core of the framework library itself doesn't need any dependencies apart from a C/C++ compiler w/ C++17 support and CMake.
 However, some modules might have some external dependencies.